Shek Tong Tsui: History

+In the early Qing Dynasty, the area around Shek Tong Tsui was just a barren hillside.
+It is for this reason that the "San On County Gazetteer" published in the 24th year of Jiaqing in the Qing Dynasty (1819 AD) did not contain any records of this area.
+As Shek Tong Tsui is rich in high-quality granite (granite) that can be used as building materials, it attracted a group of Huizhou Hakkas who made a living by cutting stones to come and mine.

+In the census of 1841, the year Hong Kong Island was ceded to Britain after the Convention of Chuenpi was signed, Shek Tong Tsui appeared as a settlement for stonecutters; the population at that time was 25.
+By 1880, Shek Tong Tsui had become a granite quarry.
+After the mining was completed, a large sunken rock pond (石塘, or "Shek Tong" in Cantonese) remained, and the section facing the sea was sharper and narrower, shaped like a bird's beak, hence the name "Shek Tong Tsui" (lit.
+Rock Pond Beak).
+It was located around modern-day Hill Road and The Belcher's, and was used by the Hakka people since the 17th century.

 The area was first settled in 1880 by granite miners.
 In the early 1900s, Hong Kong Island's brothels were moved from Possession Point in Sheung Wan to this area under orders from the Hong Kong Governor Matthew Nathan.
 The place thus flourished as a red light district and came to its golden period.
 During this period, affluent Chinese in Hong Kong came to Shek Tong Tsui for entertainment, and numerous Cantonese opera theatres and Cantonese restaurants were founded in the area.
 It was known locally in the Cantonese phrase "tong sai fung yuet" (塘西風月), which literally means "good times west of the pond".
 Brothels in this area inspired numerous novels and Hong Kong films, most notably Rouge (1987), starring Anita Mui and Leslie Cheung.

 This golden period lasted until the banning of prostitution by the Hong Kong Government in 1935.
 However, during the Japanese occupation of Hong Kong, the Japanese military government relocated all Chinese brothels to the area, which they renamed Kuramae (蔵前).
 Again the area boomed, with about 500 brothels, which served only Japanese.

 After the Japanese defeat, the area reverted to its Chinese name, like the rest of Hong Kong.
-The prostitution ban returned, and all traces of Shek Tong Tsui's amorous history were subsumed by the ensuing decades of urbanisation.
+The prostitution ban returned, and Shek Tong Tsui began urbanisation for decades.